 Read on to get basic information about the federal laws that help homeowners who are struggling to make mortgage payments, find out which servicers are exempt from most of these laws, and learn which laws all servicers have to follow.
 (To learn more about loan servicers and loan servicing in general, see What’s a Mortgage Servicer? and How Mortgage Servicing Works)

 Under Regulation X, which implements the Real Estate Settlement Procedures Act (RESPA), most mortgage servicers must take certain steps and provide specific protections to borrowers facing foreclosure.
 For example:

 - The servicer has to try to contact you to discuss loss mitigation (foreclosure avoidance) options no later than 36 days after you miss a payment and again within 36 days after each missed payment—even if the servicer previously contacted you.
+But if you’re in bankruptcy or have asked the servicer to stop communicating with you under to the Fair Debt Collection Practices Act (FDCPA), and the servicer is subject to this law, the servicer doesn’t have to try to make contact with you.
 (Learn about loss mitigation options in Avoiding Foreclosure: Basic Workout Options.)

 - The servicer has to assign a single person or a team of personnel to help you with loss mitigation options by the time you’re 45 days late on your payment.